Jim Flaherty: Opposition and 2004 Ontario PC leadership bid

-Finance minister (2006–2014)
+Federal finance minister (2006–2014)

 On June 13, 2005, the Canadian news website bourque.org reported that a meeting of prominent Conservative organizers and fundraisers had been held to plan for a Flaherty bid for the leadership of the federal party should Stephen Harper resign.
 In December 2005, the 2006 general election was called.
 Flaherty resigned his seat in the Ontario legislature to run for the Conservative Party of Canada in the riding of Whitby—Oshawa, narrowly unseating incumbent Judi Longfield.

 Flaherty's wife, Christine Elliott, won Flaherty's former provincial seat in a by-election, defeating Longfield who was running as the provincial Liberal candidate.
 This marked the first time in Canadian history that a husband and wife have simultaneously represented the same electoral district at two different levels of government.

 On February 6, 2006, Flaherty was sworn in as Minister of Finance in Stephen Harper's new Conservative Cabinet.
 He was also appointed Minister Responsible for the Greater Toronto Area.
 In his capacity as Minister of Finance, he served as a Governor of the World Bank and the International Monetary Fund.

 He announced his resignation from the cabinet on March 18, 2014.